deoxxa/concentrate/README.md

   state of the current job list
 * `reset()` - resets the job list
 * `result()` - compiles the job list into a buffer and returns that buffer
+* `flush()` - compiles the current job list, emits it via the stream API, then clears the current job list

 Writing methods
 ---------------